GammaTauAI/opentau/final_report.md

 Type-correct solutions will be written to the specified directory.

+#### Language Server Protocol

+We have developed a protocol similar to Microsoft's LSP, that allows to generalize our type inference strategies for any language server that implements $\mathcal{K}$, $h$, $\mathcal{W}$ and $M$.
+The protocol communicates using JSON over Unix domain sockets.
+A client for the protocol is implemented in the Rust client described above.
+Adding a new server for the protocol is as simple as implementing the `LangServer` trait in the Rust client.
+The protocol server needs to allow concurrent requests as the `tree` strategy queries each node of the current level of the tree in parallel.
+Our TypeScript and Python language servers implement such protocol.

 ### Building Our Own Codex

 One limitation with using Codex is the max request limit of 20 requests per minute.
 To solve this issue, we tried to utilize a different model that we could self host.
 We decided to use Facebook's InCoder model as it was the only other model that is trained to provide prompt edit completions on code.